"The world is run by those who show up"

 John was a firearms enthusiast learning to shoot on the farm in Saskatchewan attempting to keep the gopher population in check, which in turn led to competitive target shooting.
 From here John competed in the 1974 Pan Am games and later coached Olympic target shooters.
 He maintained a blog called Total Recall but was probably best known for his “alerts” used to inform other firearms enthusiasts, hunters and anglers.
 John not only was a shooter and enjoyed hunting, but he also fed the birds and delighted in watching the neighbour deer browse in his yard.

 John’s commitment to conservation, our resources and an outdoor way of life were second to none.
 He became a member of the Kelowna District Fish and Game Club approximately 30 years ago.
-He rose up through the BC Wildlife Federation to become president from 1996 to 1998, was the current treasurer of the Okanagan Region Wildlife Heritage Fund Society, president of the BCWF Political Action Alliance and chairman of the BCWF Firearms committee.
+He rose up through the BC Wildlife Federation to become president from 1996 to 1998, was the current treasurer of the Southern Interior Land Trust, president of the BCWF Political Action Alliance and chairman of the BCWF Firearms committee.
 During his time with the BCWF John also chaired or sat on the Wildlife, Communication, Finance and Education committees.
 John’s commitment did not go unrecognized as he twice received the President’s Award for Outstanding Volunteer Achievement and was honoured to receive the Barsby Award for Conservationist of the Year.
 John was also a director of the Canadian Wildlife Federation.

 John became a director of The British Columbia Conservation Foundation in 2002.
 He then held the position of Chair from 2003-2010, then moving to Past Chair.
 John also chaired and sat on the Foundation’s Bear Aware Committee and the Land for Wildlife Committee.

 With John’s passing we have lost an avid outdoor recreationalist, conservationist, advocate and, more importantly to many of us, a true friend.
 In honour of John we have set up a scholarship fund.
-Primary partners are The BC Conservation Foundation, The Habitat Conservation Trust Foundation, The Nature Trust of BC and The Okanagan Region Wildlife Heritage Society.
+Primary partners are The BC Conservation Foundation, The Habitat Conservation Trust Foundation, The Nature Trust of BC and the Southern Interior Land Trust.

 The statement that was on every one of John’s emails was ‘The world is run by those who show up’; hear it, embrace it and take action in the name of John B Holdstock.